Skip to content

 bin/console database:migrate <BundleName> --all

-Shopware-CLI cannot detect bundles automatically, therefore the assets of the bundles are not built automatically.
-You will need to adjust the composer.json file of your project to specify the path to the bundle.
-This is done by adding the extra section to the composer.json file:
+The Shopware CLI cannot detect bundles automatically.
+Therefore, the assets of the bundles are not built automatically.
+You will need to adjust your project's composer.json file of your project to specify the path to the bundle.
+Do this by adding the extra section to the composer.json file:

 json